 Apples: made from at least 8 different apple varieties grown on the local farm

 Package type: 330ml amber glass bottle with crown cap

 Recommended type of glass: pint glass

-Appearance: pours a light cloudy golden yellow with a white foam, which quickly dissipates to a ring around the glass.
+Appearance: pours a lightly cloudy golden yellow with a white foam, which quickly dissipates to a ring around the glass.
 Carbonation is slightly sparkling with a light body.

 Aroma/Nose: the aroma is acidic and slightly sweet at the same time.
 The scent has green apples with apple juice flavors.
 I can also sense white wine flavor with a slight hint of farmhouse.

 Taste: I would say it is a medium dry to medium cider as there is some sweetness perceivable, but not too much.
 The first sip is moderately watery with intense grapefruit bitterness and fresh apples on the palate.
 The aftertaste is slightly dry and astringent on the tongue.

 Overall: Briefly, the Rood is a decent and drinkable cider, which is quite complex and balanced.
 I enjoyed having it.
 But, I must say that the Rood is not remarkable or unique as I had similar ciders already.
 However, as I already said, I enjoyed it and would buy it more often if the Rood was available in my area.
 3.5/6